List of Linux Environment Variables and How to Set Them

 Linux environment variables are a unique feature of the OS that stores values about the system’s various parameters.
 Experienced users, in particular, can set a value for these variables to speed up workflows.

-Let’s start with an introduction to Linux environment variables.
+Let’s start with Linux environment variables.

 What Are Linux Environment Variables?